Carol Kirkwood: Personal life

-Kirkwood was previously married to Jimmy Kirkwood.
-Kirkwood announced her engagement to her new partner, Steve Randall, live on BBC Breakfast from the Chelsea Flower Show, on 23 May 2022.
-They were married at Cliveden in Taplow, Buckinghamshire on 27 December 2023.
-She lives in Bray, Berkshire.
+She was previously married to Jimmy Kirkwood.
+She announced her engagement to her new partner, Steve Randall, live on BBC Breakfast from the Chelsea Flower Show, on 23 May 2022.
+They were married at Cliveden in Taplow, Buckinghamshire, on 27 December 2023 and live in Bray, Berkshire.

 Awards

-Kirkwood won the TRIC award for best TV Weather Presenter in 2003, 2008, 2009 and 2012–2017.
+Kirkwood won the Television and Radio Industries Club (TRIC) award for best TV Weather Presenter in 2003, 2008, 2009 and 2012–2017.
 She received an Honorary Fellowship from Princess Anne for "contributions to broadcasting" at Inverness College, part of the University of the Highlands and Islands, on 17 November 2015.